bekaryssalkarbek-maker/WRO/Non-elecrtonical components(models)/README.md

 - **Differential manufacturing limitations due to 3D printing constraints:**
 The original plan was to manufacture a custom differential using 3D printing.
 However, due to printer limitations and insufficient precision for small mechanical tolerances, the printed design could not function reliably.
 As a result, we switched to a LEGO-based differential system and integrated its components into our drivetrain.
 This solution ensured smooth and reliable torque distribution while maintaining mechanical simplicity and reducing manufacturing risks.

+- **Front fender interference**
+During early mechanical testing, the front fenders were found to interfere with wheel rotation during steering due to the compact chassis layout.
+To improve steering clearance and ensure smooth turning performance, the fenders were removed from the final design.
+This modification significantly increased maneuverability and improved overall navigation stability during autonomous runs on the WRO field.

 ## **🧩Assembly Guide**
 **Step-by-Step Assembly Process:**